UKCloud/documentation/articles/vmware/vmw-how-configure-load-balancer.md

 5. From the **Monitors** list, select the monitors policy to use.

-6. Switch on the **Transparent** toggle if you want IP addresses to be transparent.
+6. Select the **Transparent** option if you want IP addresses to be transparent.

     ![Add Pool dialog box](images/vmw-vcd10.1-edge-load-balancer-add-pool.png)